OUR TEAM

 LEGACY LAMB

-With a background in small business management, community organizing, and journalism, she has been involved with a wide variety of local issues including waterfront development, infill/affordable housing, transportation infrastructure, and LGBTQ+ youth art and music programming.
+With a background in small business management, community organizing, and journalism, she has been involved with a wide variety of local issues including waterfront development, infill/affordable housing, transportation infrastructure, and LGBTQ+ youth art and music.

 Cat also manages a 10-acre north-Bellingham sheep farm and grass-fed lamb business: Legacy Lamb. -